cmusser/vpnd/README.md

 As in the network gateway setup, the VPN gateway becomes a layer 3 router forwarding packets between connected clients and the internal network.
 ## Configuration and Startup
-The configuration file (`vpnd.conf` in the current directory, by default) contains one parameter per line, in the following format:
+The configuration file (`/etc/vpnd.conf` by default) contains one parameter per line, in the following format:

 `param_name: value`

 ### Key Generation
-1. Use the `keypair` program (included with the distribution) to create a public/private keypair and give the resulting public key to the operator of the peer system.
+1. Use the `vpnd-keygen` program (included with the distribution) to create a public/private keypair and give the resulting public key to the operator of the peer system.
 2. Get the peer's public key.